ga4gh/ga4gh-schemas/doc/source/appendix/ontologies.rst

 Conceptually (and consistent with the metadata branch)

-:ontologyId:
-  required and implemented as URI we assume this resolves to a meaningful document, e.g. http://purl.obolibrary.org/obo/SO_0000147
+:termId:
+  The unique identifier of the term in an ontology source.
+This should be a CURIE (e.g., SO:0001234), but may be an alphanumerical string (e.g., 8000/3) if no CURIE are available.
 :term:
   preferred but not required (e.g. ‘exon’); corresponds to class label
+:termUri:
+  A fully qualified URI that can be used to access details regarding the term. e.g. http://purl.bioontology.org/ontology/SNOMEDCT/76345009.
 :sourceName:
   not required since should be resolved from prefix etc., but supporting/fall-back in case of non-standard/deprecated/entropic annotations; possible use for CURIEs in compact sequence ontology implementations  (e.g. SO:0000147)
 :sourceVersion:
-  not required but good practice; if no explicit versioning, ISO8601 formatted data of retrieval should be used
+  not required but good practice; if no explicit versioning, ISO8601 formatted data of retrieval should be used.

 Ontology Selection and Overlap
 ==============================

 Sometimes a single ontology provides excellent coverage of a domain.
-For example the Sequence Ontology is used successfully in GFF files to annotate exons, introns etc. There are multiple ontologies in some domains which overlap in scope and content and also interoperation between ontologies.
-For example the Human Phenotype Ontology (HP) provides terms describing human phenotypes.
+For example, the Sequence Ontology is used successfully in GFF files to annotate exons, introns, etc. There are multiple ontologies in some domains which overlap in scope and content and also interoperation between ontologies.

+For example, the Human Phenotype Ontology (HP) provides terms describing human phenotypes.
-Disease phenotype associations are not provided in the HP, rather as supporting files with common cross references such as OMIM identifiers.
-When selecting an ontology consider coverage - how much of your data is represented; structure - does the ontology provide structure that meets your use cases, e.g. contains a class ciliopathy (see above), update frequency, ability to request terms when needed, adherence to community standards  e.g. OBO foundry provides recommendations on versioning strategy and term deprecation.
+Disease phenotype associations are not provided directly by the HP, but rather as supporting files with common cross references such as OMIM identifiers.

+When selecting an ontology consider coverage - how much of your data is represented?
+Does the ontology provide structure that meets your use cases?
+For the case above contains a class ciliopathy_, update frequency, ability to request terms when needed, adherence to community standards  e.g. OBO foundry provides recommendations on versioning strategy and term deprecation.
 Note that OBO policy dictates that when the meaning of a class changes,